By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Exercise

 Several things can cause pelvic pain during pregnancy.
 It can be round ligament pain which most pregnant women experience during the second trimester.
-Moreover, it could be due to the strain on the nerves in the pelvis.
-It might be because the baby’s head presses down on the pelvis.
+Also, it could be due to the strain on the nerves in the pelvis.
+It might be because the baby's head presses down on the pelvis.

 Exercise can help relieve this pain by strengthening the pelvic and pelvic floor muscles.
 It can help to support the baby's weight and relieve pressure on the nerves.